gabrielmcg/vp-netlify-test/post-deploy/install-helm.md

 ## Install sample charts

+A number of sample charts are delivered with the solution, for the purposes of demonstration.

 ### Nginx

 ```
 # cd ~/Docker-SimpliVity
 # helm install test/files/helm/nginx
 ```

 The output shows a service being created with a NodePort at `34567`.
-This value comes from the `values.yml` file.
+This value comes from the `values.yml` file in the folder.

 ```